- Departments & Offices F-Z

 - Begin Design of GSLS Replacement Lift Station: Spring 2020

-- Begin Construction of GSLS Replacement Lift Station: Fall 2021
+- Begin Construction of GSLS Replacement Lift Station: Summer 2022

 The project is currently in the data collection and preliminary design phase.
-As part of this process, survey crews will be performing topographic survey of the existing sites, sections of the existing collection system, as well as potential future lift station sites and pipeline corridors.
+As part of this process, survey crews will survey the existing sites, sections of the collection system, and possible locations for future lift stations and pipelines.
 Residents in the area may see field crews near your residence and/or property.
 All field personnel will wear appropriate field clothing that identifies their company along with proper safety attire.
 The survey activity is expected to begin in early February 2020 and last approximately four months.
-The survey work is being done by FNI’s subconsultant, Stewart Engineering.
+The survey work is being done by FNI’s sub-consultant, Stewart Engineering.

 Frequently Asked Questions